alphagov/govuk-developer-docs/source/manual/web_application_firewall_rules.html.md

 ## How to configure WAF rules

-WAF rules are configured via terraform and associated to load balancers.
+WAF rules are configured via Terraform and associated to load balancers.

 The rules are maintained alongside the configuration for the public load balancers in [govuk-aws/terraform/projects/infra-public-services](https://github.com/alphagov/govuk-aws/tree/master/terraform/projects/infra-public-services).